Justification: An Eternal Reality

 When those who put their faith and allegiance in Christ one day stand before his judgment seat, we will be declared “Not Guilty” based on our identification with the risen Lamb of God who was slain for our sins.
 This is what it means to be “written in the Lamb’s Book of Life.”

 Christ accomplished our justification by taking our place upon the cross.
-Since the “wages of sin is death” (Romans 6:23), we deserved to die because of our sin, but Jesus volunteered to take our sin upon himself, even though he was completely without guilt.
+Since the “wages of sin is death” (Romans 6:23), we all deserved to die because of our sin, but Jesus volunteered to take our sin upon himself, even though he was completely without guilt.
 He fulfilled the meaning of the Passover feast by offering his innocent blood on our behalf as God’s Lamb, so that God’s judgment would “pass over” us, just as happened to the Israelites so long ago before their historic Exodus from Egypt.

 According to the Bible, Jesus so identified himself with us that he actually “became sin.”
 In exchange, he gave us his perfect righteousness.